knation/geoip-render-go/README.md

 ## Notes

 - This project DOES NOT log web requests.
 It only prints status logs.
 If you want to log each request, you can add it to the Go Gin logger.
+- The web service responds to a `200` status code on `/healthz`, to be used as a health check.